nghiant2710/docs/artik10-alpine-python/README-short.txt

-The Python buildpack image for Python apps for Samsung Artik 10.
+The Python buildpack image for Python apps.